angelsjiang/PipeNFilter-Architecture/README.md

 # PipeNFilter-Architecture

+Systems Overlook:

     -------------------------->  Architecture of System A <-----------------------------

     [ SourceFilter ] ---> [ MiddleFilter ]  --->  [ SinkFilter ]

+    Running Instructions:
         Go to System A directory
         To Compile:
             javac *.java
         To Run:
             java Plumber

     -------------------------->  Architecture of System B <-----------------------------